madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

 In this short sprint, you will:

-* Create Oracle Autonomous AI Database for Developers using Oracle Resource Manager Stack
+* Create an Oracle Autonomous AI Database for Developers using Oracle Resource Manager Stack.
-* View Oracle Autonomous AI Database and Developer Tools
+* View Oracle Autonomous AI Database and Developer Tools.
-* (Optional) Create Oracle Autonomous AI Database for Developers using Oracle Terraform Command Line Interface CLI
+* (Optional) Create Oracle Autonomous AI Database for Developers using Oracle Terraform Command Line Interface CLI.
-* Cleanup resources created.
+* Cleanup the resources created.

 ### Prerequisites

 This lab assumes you have:

 * Oracle cloud account and privileges to create & manage Oracle Autonomous AI Database
-* Download Source code from the following Github location or use this [link](https://github.com/madhusudhanrao-ppm/dbdevrel/tree/main/create-oracleaidb26ai-devrel/sourcecodes)
+* Download the source code from the following GitHub location or use this [link](https://github.com/madhusudhanrao-ppm/dbdevrel/tree/main/create-oracleaidb26ai-devrel/sourcecodes)

     ```
     wget https://github.com/madhusudhanrao-ppm/dbdevrel/tree/bdbc26e25c010e58bb09d8c8e6b9015401ac295c/create-oracleaidb26ai-devrel/sourcecodes
     ```

-## Create Oracle Resource Manager Stack
+## Create an Oracle Resource Manager Stack

-1. Download the oracle-lakehouse-devedition-stack.zip file and Create Autonomous AI Database using Resource Manager Stack
+1. Create an Autonomous AI Database using the Resource Manager Stack.

+    > Please Note: Billing for Autonomous AI Database for Developers databases is hourly per instance. please see more info section

-2. Login to https://cloud.oracle.com from the top left navigation select **Developer Services** and **Stacks** under **Resource Manager**
+2. Log in to https://cloud.oracle.com from the top left navigation select **Developer Services** and **Stacks** under **Resource Manager**

     ![Navigation](images/01-navigation.png )

-3. Click on **Create Stack** button.
+3. Click on the **Create Stack** button.
 Upload the .zip file

     ![Create Stack](images/02-createstack.png )

-4. Provide the Stack Information you can also accept the default values provided

-    Ensure that you select the right compartment, click next and verify the configuration variables, change the password as you prefer.
+4. Provide the Stack Information.
+You can also accept the default values provided.
+Ensure that you select the right compartment, click **Next** button and verify the configuration variables, change the password as you prefer.

-5. Ensure that compartment id is correct, click **Next** button.
+5. Ensure that the compartment id is correct, and click **Next** button.

     ![Navigation](images/03-schema.png  )

 6. Review Stack Information.
-Check on **Run Apply** and **Create** button.
+Check on **Run apply** and **Create** button.

     ![Apply](images/04-apply.png )

-    This will create ORM Job,
+    This will create ORM (Oracle Resource Manager) Job.

     ![ORM Job](images/05-orm.png )